learn-co-curriculum/javascript-orm-intro/README.md

 }
 ```

-Notice that the call to `db.run` is again wrapped within the callback of a promise.
+Notice that the call to `db.get` is again wrapped within the callback of a promise.
 All database executions to `db` should be nested within the callback of a promise.
 Embedding the database operation within the callback of a promise enables you to always `await` the resolution using `resolve`, forcing the promise into a synchronous execution.

 The important thing to focus on in this implemetation is the callback provided to `db.get()`.
 The signature of the function call is: `db.get(sql, [replacements], function(err, resultRow){})`.
 The callback provided as the final argument to `db.get()` will accept 2 arguments, the first any error object, the second, the singular resulting row of the query as a JSON object, in the case of a row from the `users` table, `{id: 1, name: Adele Goldberg}`.